-The Scotts Miracle-Gro board of directors is authorized, without further shareholder action, to issue from time to time one or more series of preferred shares and to fix or change the rights, preferences and limitations of each series, including dividend and distribution rights, liquidation rights, voting rights, conversion rights, preferences and price.
+The Scotts Miracle-Gro Board of Directors is authorized, without further shareholder action, to issue from time to time one or more series of preferred shares and to fix or change the rights, preferences and limitations of each series, including dividend and distribution rights, liquidation rights, voting rights, conversion rights, preferences and price.

-Anti-Takeover Effects of Articles of Incorporation, Code of Regulations and the Ohio General Corporation Law
+Anti-Takeover Effects of Articles of Incorporation and Code of Regulations of Scotts Miracle-Gro and the Ohio General Corporation Law

 There are provisions in the articles of incorporation and code of regulations of Scotts Miracle-Gro, and the Ohio Revised Code, that could discourage potential takeover attempts and make attempts by shareholders to change management more difficult.
-These provisions could adversely affect the market price of Scotts-Miracle-Gro shares.
+These provisions could adversely affect the market price of Scotts Miracle-Gro's common shares.

 Classified Board of Directors.
-The Scotts Miracle-Gro board of directors is divided into three classes, with three-year staggered terms.
-This classification system increases the difficulty of replacing a majority of the directors at any one time and may tend to discourage a third-party from making a tender offer or otherwise attempting to gain control of the company.
-It also may maintain the incumbency of the board of directors.
+The Scotts Miracle-Gro Board of Directors is divided into three classes, with three-year staggered terms.
+This classification system increases the difficulty of replacing a majority of the directors at any one time and may tend to discourage a third-party from making a tender offer or otherwise attempting to gain control of Scotts Miracle-Gro.
+It also may maintain the incumbency of the Board of Directors.
 Under a recent revision to the Ohio General Corporation Law, shareholders may not remove any directors on a classified board of directors without cause.